 If you are guilty of piking, or an excessive knee bend, there's good news!
 One simple tip can help both of these issues.

 Try pointing your toes DOWN at the top of your jump.
-This will help you resist the urge to bend at the waist if your a dolphin, and help you stop bending at the knee if you're a donkey.
+This will help you resist the urge to bend at the waist if you're a dolphin, and help you stop bending at the knees if you're a donkey.

 5. You don't relax!

-If your double-unders look a lot like someone getting electrocuted, you need to remember to relax.
-Breath, loosen your arms & shoulders the same way you would if you were running, and stay calm.
+If your double unders look a lot like someone getting electrocuted, you need to remember to relax.
+Breathe, loosen your arms & shoulders the same way you would if you were running, and stay calm.

 6. You're freaking PISSED OFF at Double Unders!

 I had a basketball coach who would warn me not to play angry when I was a kid.
 He said people use a different part of their brain when they're angry.
 I don't know how true that is, but anecdotally, I can see a direct correlation between someone's level of frustration, and how much they learn in a practice session.